ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.3 =
+* Added option to have a selection entry in category drop-down list for link-library-cats shortcode

 = 6.2.2 =
 * Corrected bug that prevented users from being able to select default category in user submission form
 * Added option to change text in category drop-down list from "Select a category"